-- What the Code/NTI cover in FDI? - ✓ Cross-border establishment, establishment by foreign-owned companies. - ✓ Freedom of choosing the form of establishment - ✓ Reciprocity measures. - Practical importance: more than half of OECD's FDI inflow is in financial services. - Other capital movements - Some cannot be separated from trade in financial services (e.g. deposits)
+- What the Code/NTI cover in FDI?

+- ✓ Cross-border establishment, establishment by foreign-owned companies.

+- ✓ Reciprocity measures.

+- Practical importance: more than half of OECD's FDI inflow is in financial services. - Other capital movements - Some cannot be separated from trade in financial services (e.g. deposits)